-Professor Ross’ previous appointment was at the University of New Mexico (UNM), where he served as director of the Center for Science, Technology, and Policy; director of Special Science, Engineering, and Policy Research Initiatives in the Office of the Vice President for Research; and professor of political science.
-He led UNM’s University Strategic Partnership with the Defense Threat Reduction Agency and served as the program manager for UNM’s Educational Partnership Agreement with the Air Force Research Laboratory.
-Dr. Ross was also the founder and chair of the New Mexico Nuclear Study Group.
+Professor Ross’ previous appointment was at the University of New Mexico (UNM), where he served as Director of the Center for Science, Technology, and Policy; Director of Special Science, Engineering, and Policy Research Initiatives in the Office of the Vice President for Research; and Professor in the Department of Political Science.
+He led UNM’s University Strategic Partnership with the Defense Threat Reduction Agency and served as the Program Manager for UNM’s Educational Partnership Agreement with the Air Force Research Laboratory.
+Dr. Ross was also the founder and Chair of the New Mexico Nuclear Study Group.

 Prior to his appointment at UNM in 2005, Professor Ross spent sixteen years at the U.S. Naval War College, where he served as a Research Professor in the Strategic Research Department (SRD) of the College's Center for Naval Warfare Studies (CNWS); Director of Studies, SRD; Director of the CNWS project "Military Transformation and the Defense Industry After Next”; Acting Director of the Advanced Research Program; co-lead of the post-9/11 Strategy Task Group; Professor in the National Security Affairs Department; and Secretary of the Navy Senior Research Fellow.
 He received the Department of the Navy Meritorious Civilian Service Award in 2002.